Chung-Research-Group/AIM/docs/_sources/BreakLab.rst.txt

 The material, energy and momentum balances are developed based on conservation of mass, energy, and momentum in the fixed bed, respectively.
 The resulting balance equations are partial differential equations (PDEs) and consist of mole conservation of component :math:`i`, overall mass balance, conservation of total momentum and the total energy of the system.
-The balance equations are summarised in table below.
+The balance equations are summarized in the table below.
 Please check the journal article for a more detailed discussion on deriving these forms of balance equations.

 .. list-table:: BreakLab Balance Equations